cloud-gov/cg-site/_docs/services/relational-database.md

 and remove the `//` comment from the line for `libs/ojdbc8.jar`.
 Save the `build.gradle` file.

-After installing the 'cf' [command-line interface for Cloud Foundry](http://docs.cloudfoundry.org/cf-cli/), and logging in to cloud.gov, `cf login --sso -a https://api.fr.cloud.gov`, the application can be built and pushed using these commands:
+After installing the 'cf' [command-line interface for Cloud Foundry](http://docs.cloudfoundry.org/cf-cli/), and logging in to Cloud.gov, `cf login --sso -a https://api.fr.cloud.gov`, the application can be built and pushed using these commands:

 ```bash
 cf create-service aws-rds medium-oracle-se2 spring-oracle